-General Conformity Rule de minimis thresholds.
+Coastal Zone Management Coastal Zone Management Act, sections 307(c) & (d) Yes No The project site is not located within the Puerto Rico Coastal Management Zone.
+The closest coastal zone area is located 71,520 feet (14 miles) from the project site.
 No further evaluation is required.
-The project is in compliance with the Clean Air Act.
-The Air Quality Partner Worksheet, List of Non-Attainment/Maintenance Status Counties in Puerto Rico, and Clean Air Map (Figure B 4-1) are provided in Appendix B, Attachment 4.
-Coastal Zone Management Coastal Zone Management Act, sections 307(c) & (d) Yes No The project sites are not located within the Puerto Rico Coastal Management Zone.
-The closest coastal zone area is located 64,559 feet (12 miles) south of the project sites.
-No further evaluation is required.
 The project is in compliance with the Coastal Zone Management Act.
 The Coastal Zone Management Partner Worksheet and Coastal Zone Map (Figure B 5-1) are provided in Appendix B, Attachment 5.
-Contamination and Toxic Substances 24 CFR Part 58.5(i) (2) Yes No The project sites were evaluated for potential contamination by conducting a field site inspection on July 24, 2023, to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, and hazardous debris.
-The site inspection did not identify any onsite hazards (see Appendix C- Environmental Site Inspection Report).
-In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project sites were located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
-The desktop review did not find any of the abovelisted toxic, hazardous, or radioactive substances in or within 3,000 feet of the project area that could affect the health and safety of project occupants or conflict with the intended use of the property.
+Contamination and Toxic Substances 24 CFR Part 58.5(i) (2) Yes No The project site was evaluated for potential contamination by conducting a field site inspection on July 21,2023 (Appendix C) to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project site was located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
+The desktop review did not find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 feet of the project area that could affect the health and safety of project occupants or conflict with the intended use of the property.
 The project is in compliance with contamination and toxic substances requirements.
 The Contamination and Toxics Substances Partner Worksheet and Contamination and Toxic Substances Map (Figure B 6-1) are provided in Appendix B, Attachment 6.

-Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No The project involves activities that have the potential to affect protected species or habitats including but not limited to activities such as ground disturbance.
+Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No The project involves activities that have the potential to affect protected species or habitats including but not limited to activities such as ground disturbance.
 Threatened, endangered, and migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool.
 In addition, critical species habitat was reviewed through the USFWS IPaC and Critical Habitat Portal.
-The review identified four federally listed species (Puerto Rican broad-winged hawk [Buteo platypterus brunnescens], Puerto Rican parrot [Amazona vittata], Puerto Rican Sharp-shinned Hawk (Accipiter striatus), and Puerto Rican boa [Chilobothrus inornatus]) with the potential to occur within the project area.
-There is no designated or proposed critical habitat within the project area; the closest final designated critical habitat is located 38,221 feet (seven miles) southwest of the project area.
-The project activities will result in ground disturbing activities, including site clearance and grading.
-A qualified biologist reviewed the proposed activity locations and determined that there is no suitable habitat present for any federal listed species at the proposed project location.
+The review identified two federally listed species (Puerto Rican Plain Pigeon [Columba inornate wetmorei] and Puerto Rican boa [Chilobothrus inornatus]) with the potential to occur within the project area.
+There is no designated or proposed critical habitat within the project area; the closest final designated critical habitat is located 27,760 ft (5 mi) away.
 Therefore, as currently designed, the proposed project activities will have No effect on any federally listed species or designated critical habitat.
-The project is in compliance with the Endangered Species Act.
-If a Puerto Rican Boa is found in the project action site, work shall cease until the Boa moves off site on its own.
-If the Boa does not move off site, the construction manager shall contact the DNER and ask for them to relocate the Boa.
-The Endangered Species Act Partner Worksheet, Threatened and Endangered Species Technical Memorandum with IPaC, and Critical Habitat Map (Figure B 7-1) are provided in Appendix B, Attachment 7.
-Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No The project includes new construction of a storage unit and the purchase of a UTV and zero-turn tractor.
-The project itself is not the development of a hazardous facility nor will the project increase residential densities.
-No further evaluation is required.
-The project is in compliance with explosive and flammable hazard requirements.
-The Explosive and Flammable Hazards Partner Worksheet is provided in Appendix B, Attachment 8.
-Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 Yes No This project does not include any activities that could potentially convert agricultural land to non-agricultural use.
-No prime farmland or farmlands of statewide importance are within the project area.
-Although the project includes new construction, the project is exempt from review under the Farmland Protection Policy Act (FFPA) as the project is limited to construction of onfarm structures needed for farm operations.
-No further review is required.
+The proposed project is in compliance with the Endangered Species Act.
+If a Puerto Rican Boa is found in the project action site, work shall cease until the Boa moves off on its own.
+If the Boa does not move off, the Construction Manager shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the Boa.
+The Endangered Species Act Partner Worksheet, Threatened and Endangered Species Technical Memorandum with IPaC, Critical Habitat Map (Figure B 7-1) are provided in Appendix B, Attachment 7.